WHAT IT'S ABOUT:

 WHAT WE THOUGHT:

-We South Africans can count ourselves very lucky that we’re getting to see City of Lies because a month prior to its release in the United States in August 2018, it was shelved indefinitely by the studio for undisclosed reasons.
-It still doesn’t seem to have a release date in the States or, really, in most of the world.
+Prior to the film's release in the United States in August 2018, it was shelved indefinitely by the studio for undisclosed reasons.
 The reasons for pulling the film range from not wanting to be associated with Johnny Depp’s recent legal issues too, get this, pressure from the Los Angeles Police Department as it is implicated heavily by Russell Poole is not just covering up these notorious twin-murders but in being active participants in it.

 Either way, the real-life drama behind the film is almost as wild as the story being told in the film – and that’s really saying something.
 As the title (both titles, really) suggests, City of Lies presents an ever-deepening conspiracy revolving around the LAPD, Californian politicians and the genuinely notorious “gangsta rap” label, Death Row Records.
 The film doesn’t ultimately point to a single individual definitely responsible for the murders (not a spoiler: both cases are still known as two of the great unsolved crimes of the past fifty years) but it does make a compelling argument for why the public murders of two extremely famous young men have never come remotely close to being solved.